ahojukka5/gmshparser/README.md

 Package author: Jukka Aho (@ahojukka5)

-This is a simple package which does only one thing: parses Gmsh .msh file format.
-No external dependencies or anything extra.
-Just mesh parsing.
+Gmshparser is a small Python package which aims to do only one thing: parse Gmsh mesh file format.
+Package does not have any external dependencies to other packages and it aims to be a simple stand-alone solution for a common problem: how to import mesh to your favourite research FEM code?

 ## Installing package